China, U.S. discuss next stage of trade talks

 The Harvard-education Liu, Xi’s top economic advisor, is leading the talks from China’s end.

-Global markets are jittery about a collision between the world’s two largest economic powers over China’s huge trade surplus with the United States and Washighton’s claims that Beijing is stealing intellectual property and technology.
+Global markets are jittery about a collision between the world’s two largest economic powers over China’s huge trade surplus with the United States and Washington’s claims that Beijing is stealing intellectual property and technology.

 The arrest of a top executive at China’s Huawei Technologies Co Ltd [HWT.UL] has also roiled global markets amid fears that it could further inflame the China-U.S. trade row.

-Reporting by Ben Blanchardand Lusha Zhang; Editing by Jacqueline Wong
+Reporting by Ben Blanchard and Lusha Zhang; Additional reporting by David Lawder in Washington; Editing by Jacqueline Wong and Richard Borsuk